 Recovery Acres Society has recently had a leadership change.
-Meet Dan Agapi, our new Interim Executive Director.
+Meet Dan Agapi, our new Executive Director.
 To help our community get to know him we sat him down for a quick interview.
 Here is what he had to say:

 Tell us about yourself.

 First and foremost – I’m a guy in recovery.
 I came through 1835 House almost 30 years ago – and I never left.
 I am from the school where giving back is part of working my recovery on a day to day basis.
 I have a lot of passion for this place and ensuring it continues to help people the way it helped me.

 Second, I’m a businessman who believes in hard work.
 I started and built my own massage therapy company while I was still working as a letter carrier at Canada Post.
 I could see that my colleagues had a big need for that service so I set out to fill that need.
 I spent 21 years working two jobs.
 I’d finish my mail route and head to my clinic to work with clients.
 I grew the business to include other therapists and made it a success for 23 years.

 What did you learn from building a successful business?

 Running a business has taught me so much.
 First, service is key.
 When you get that right – people show up and engage.
 That energy and enthusiasm feeds an organization and lifts it up.
 People want to be part of that dynamic.
 Meaningful community and relationships develop naturally.
 Resources flow towards that kind of environment.
 I’ve seen it happen with my business, and I’ve seen it happen in my recovery community.

 Second, good business leaders know how to bring all the pieces together.
 They listen to the needs of the individual, focus on efficiencies, and have a knack for drawing resources from community.
 That can look like facilitating good communication between subcontractors, building a strong team, and knocking on the right doors to uncover new funding sources.
 Every piece relates back to the people we serve and the big picture vision of how we help people recover from addiction.